 Apr 24 2017

-For large brands with wide consumer awareness (and massive budgets to work with), finding ways for Virtual Reality to work for them seems pretty simple.
-But almost every one of our clients at VES Creative are smaller innovative companies and do not have massive budgets to produce vanity projects just because.
-Every dollar invested must make the speed of business move faster and easier.
+For large brands with wide consumer awareness (and massive budgets to work with), finding ways to use Virtual Reality seems pretty simple.
+But almost every one of our clients at VES Creative are far smaller but still innovative companies and do not have massive budgets to produce vanity projects just because.
+Every dollar invested must make business move faster and easier.

 For this need, we have conceptualized a few Virtual Reality ideas to help innovative brands adapt this next-wave technology within budget and with results.